garcias/reducing-stereotype-threat/README.md

 [Try out the archive.](https://garcias.github.io/reducing-stereotype-threat)

 Want the back story?
-Read [content/about/history.md](content/about/history/md).
+Read [content/about/history.md](about/history/md).

 Wondering how the data were recovered?
 [See this GitHub repo for the story and the code.](https://github.com/garcias/rst-archive)

-Design based on theme [Just-The-Docs theme](https://github.com/just-the-docs/just-the-docs).
+Design based on theme [Just-The-Docs](https://github.com/just-the-docs/just-the-docs).

 ## How to use the source